XKoutax/MyDaggerTest2/README.md

 }
 ```
-_(Again, the name of the provision method doesn't matter)_

-_Doc: Component must have signatures that conform to either provision or members-injection contracts._

-_Provision methods have no parameters and return an injected or provided type.
-The following are all valid provision method declarations:_

-SomeType getSomeType();

-Provider<SomeType> getSomeTypeProvider();

-Lazy<SomeType> getLazySomeType();

-_Members-injection methods have a single parameter and inject dependencies into each of the Inject-annotated fields and methods of the passed instance.
-A members-injection method may be void or return its single parameter as a convenience for chaining.
-The following are all valid members-injection method declarations:_

-   void injectSomeType(SomeType someType);

-   SomeType injectAndReturnSomeType(SomeType someType);

 Our Driver class has @Inject constructor, so dagger can instantiate it directly.
-But to ake it more clear, we'll assume we dont own the driver class, and we'll make a module for it.
+But to make it more clear, we'll assume we dont own the driver class, and we'll make a module for it.

 ```java
 public class Driver {